followmyutopia/devextreme-documentation/concepts/05 Widgets/Box/00 Overview.md

 The **Box** widget allows you to arrange various elements within it.
-Separate and adaptive, the **Box** widget acts as a building block for the layout.
+This widget is separate and adaptive and acts as the layout's building block.

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/#demo/forms_and_multi-purpose-box-overview" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>

 The following code adds a simple **Box** containing three items to your page.
-The items are plain texts placed in differently-colored rectangles.
-They have an equal width specified by equal values of the **ratio** option.
-The items are arranged in a row.
+These items are plain texts placed in differently-colored rectangles arranged in a row.
+Equal **ratio** option values ensure they have equal widths.

 ---
 ##### jQuery